How to get a loan

 - Keep on top of your paperwork.
 Do not fall behind when paying bills.

 - Limit your credit applications.
 If you apply for a lot of credit in a short space of time, lenders might conclude you are struggling financially.
 Look for quotes from lenders that do ‘soft’ searches which are not recorded by CRAs and will not impact on your credit score.
+Learn more about improving your credit score.

 Important legal information